mtgingrass/devgin/content/post/2021-02-11-get-to-the-point-software-vs-power-point-presentations.en.md

 The list goes on, and on.
 However, I want to focus on one of my favorite ones.

 <p>Far too often, presenters like to give the long form agenda.
 Then they give a screenshot of the software they are promoting.
 One static screenshot after another static screenshot of the software.
-They don't seem to get to what the software solution is even soloving until towards the end of the presentation.</p>
+They don't seem to get to what the software solution is even solving until towards the end of the presentation.</p>

 ## Example